.........OF GREEN HILLS AND WHITE HORSES

 The Cerne Abbas giant

 The long Man of Wilmington is another interesting one.
 Not least because there are tales that he used to be a woman, and has been re-cut many times, changing shape over the years.
+Another theory is that he is an ancient depiction of Orion.

 The Long man of Wilmington